fredjens/zzznake/README.md

 # 🐍🐍🐍 Zzznake 🐍🐍🐍

-A snake implementation with vanilla JavaScript
+A snake implementation with vanilla JS